 Nothing is really too strenuous.
 If you’re not sure, ask the crew.
 Yes, the trails can be slippery and if you have mobility issues of concern, staying back on the ship might be the way to go.
 We had several people who chose not to hike or kayak.
 In those cases, the crew helped those passengers who wanted to at least get a feel for the adventure, DIBS were launched and boarded so everyone could get a glimpse of the location without the effort of hiking of kayaking.

 With a tag line like, “True Alaska with True Alaskans” after a week aboard Chichagof Dream, I totally get it.
-This cruise line knows the territory.
-Our ship scooted right up to glaciers, took us to visit small island communities, and provided us with a means to experience southeast Alaska up-close and personal and in comfort.
+Alaskan Dream Cruises really knows their territory.
+Chichagof Dream scooted right up to glaciers, took us to visit small island communities, and provided us with a means to experience southeast Alaska up-close and personal and in comfort.

 In the evening, there were several passengers who, in the first couple of days, lingered in the bar til maybe 10-11PM.
 By the fourth day, the early mornings must have caught up to them because the bar emptied out much earlier.
 Until the last night of course, when new friendships brought nearly everyone to the lounge until almost midnight.
 Plans were made to meet up the next day in Sitka, as most of us had extended our trip by at least one day after the cruise.

 Cruise Maven Loves:

 To be able to stay in Alaska a few days before and/or after the cruise.
 It’s too far to travel to leave too soon.

 Cruise Line: Alaskan Dream Cruises